 Before you go packing your bags to move to the Sunshine State, know the lowdown on opening a medical marijuana business in Florida.
+The Miami drug possession attorney from Piotrowski Law is here to explain how you can open a medical marijuana business in Florida so it is done correctly and does not lead to drug possession charges against you.

 The state of Florida currently has seven medical marijuana growers that can open an unlimited number of dispensaries.
 The first medical marijuana law in 2014 specified that these businesses can provide only non-euphoric cannabis treatment for children with severe epilepsy and qualifying patients that were terminally ill.